JaidenAlemni/rmxp-scripts/README.md

 These scripts are free to use in your RPG Maker games however you'd like, and no credit is required.
 Have fun!

 # Compatibility
-These scripts were written for RPG Maker XP running on the MXKP engine, which utilizes Ruby 3.
-The original RGSS for RPG Maker XP was Ruby 1.8, so there will likely be some compatibility issues if you attempt to plug-and-play into your project.
+Some of these scripts were written for RPG Maker XP running on the MXKP engine, which utilizes Ruby 3.
+They are tagged with `[RUBY3]`.

+The original RGSS for RPG Maker XP was Ruby 1.8, so there will likely be some compatibility issues if you attempt to plug-and-play them into your project.
 I will provide some details on this where applicable, but there is no guarantee of their compatibility.

+Otherwise, the scripts should work fine in any project, with detailed compatibility information written in the header of each script where applicable.